 Mr. Gao graduated with a JD degree from the Duke University School of Law in 1986, where he was a Richard Nixon Scholar.
 He received both his undergraduate education and a master of laws/economics from the University of International Business and Economics (UIBE) in Beijing.

-Elected to the Duke University Board of Trustees in 2008, Mr. Gao currently serves on the Academic Affairs Committee and the Audit, Risk and Compliance Committee.
-He previously served on the Business and Finance and Medical Center Academic Affairs Committees.
+Elected to the Duke University Board of Trustees in 2008, Mr. Gao serves on the Graduate and Professional Education and Research Committee and the Climate Change and Sustainability Strategic Task Force.